So you want to work in the UK, but you have no idea where to start…

-If you’ve never worked in the UK before, or don’t even know if you’re eligible to, it can be a challenge to find the right information.
-If you’re not sure what job you can do, or what your rights are, look no further.
+Whether you’ve never worked in the UK before, or you’re a foreign national and don’t know if you’re currently eligible to – it can be a challenge to find the right information.
+Particularly since the UK left the EU.

 Am I eligible to work in the UK?

-You are eligible to work in the UK, and therefore don’t need to obtain a work permit, if any of the following apply:
+You are currently eligible to work in the UK, and therefore don’t need to obtain an employment visa, if any of the following apply:

 - You are a British citizen